RhinoDevel/cbmtapepi/README.md

 # CBM Tape Pi
 Use a Raspberry Pi as datassette drive with your Commodore computer!

-CBM Tape Pi is a Commodore datassette/tape drive simulator.
+CBM Tape Pi is a Commodore datassette/tape drive replacement.

 It is written in bare-metal C and independent of any OS (like Raspbian).